 By: Thay Guirguis

 Gun violence committed in a public setting significantly impacts the larger community.
-The recent mass shootings in Highland Park, Illinois; Uvalde, Texas; and Buffalo, New York, have affected the national consciousness and devastated the lives of victims’ families.
+The recent mass shootings in Texas and California increased the count of mass shootings in public spaces to over 200 for this calendar year.
+These shootings have affected the national consciousness and devastated the lives of victims’ families.
 Meanwhile, ongoing gun violence in neighborhoods can create a chronic state of trauma for community members living in an environment with frequent non-mass shootings.

 Working in child welfare, I am surrounded by children exposed to various forms of violence.
 However, I must admit that I was stunned to learn that according to the CDC, in the year 2020, death by firearms has become the leading cause of death for people under the age of 19 years.1